SettleMint

 • Adjustable collateral ratio – Set ratios from 0% (disabled) to 200% (over-collateralized) in basis points

-• Additional trusted issuers – Extend the global trusted issuer registry with token-specific issuers
+• Additional trusted issuers – Extend the global and subject-specific trusted issuer registry with token-specific issuers

 • Mint-only enforcement – Only validates minting operations; regular transfers are unrestricted